‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Ruby and J, ‘In the Belly of the Beast: Eric Michaels and Indigenous Media’, in Picturing culture: explorations of film & anthropology, Chicago: University of Chicago Press, 2000.

-Turner and T, ‘Representing, resisting, rethinking: historical transformations of Kayapo culture’, in Colonial situations: essays on the contextualization of ethnographic knowledge, vol. History of anthropology, London: University of Wisconsin Press, 1991.
+Turner and T, ‘Representing, resisting, rethinking: historical transformations of Kayapo culture’, in Colonial situations: essays on the contextualization of ethnographic knowledge, London: University of Wisconsin Press, 1991.

 Faris and J, ‘Anthropological transparency: film, representation and politics’, in Film as ethnography, Manchester: Manchester University Press, in association with the Granada Centre for Visual Anthropology, 1992.